- How should payment be made for my citation?

 Please note that if you request a payment plan, pursuant to the Local Government Code, Sec.
 133.103, an additional $25.00 will be assessed on each violation, unless you pay the entire balance in full within 30 days from the date of judgment.

-Click here for the application, and it can also be located with the other court documents found on this website.
-This is a lengthy application, so it may benefit you to complete it prior to your appearance date.
+Click here for the Affidavit of Ability to Pay, which is also located with the other court documents found on this website.
+This is a lengthy affidavit, so it may benefit you to complete it prior to your appearance date.
 Please contact the court with any questions.

 Where is my ticket filed?